Kapaun Mt. Carmel Catholic High School: Football

-From 1969-1990, Eddie Kriwiel coached football and served as the athletic director at Kapaun Mt.
+From 1969 to 1990, Eddie Kriwiel coached football and served as the athletic director at Kapaun Mt.
 Carmel High School.
 Kriwiel won 297 games as a high school football coach and his teams had just two losing seasons in 36 years.
 His teams played in 12 state championship games and won 9.

 Golf

 Coach Kriwiel was also successful as a high school golf coach.
-From 1969-1990, his teams won 20 state titles and 28 top-four finishes.
+From 1969 to 1990, his teams won 20 state titles and 28 top-four finishes.
 While unofficial, this is believed by many to be a national record.
 Coach Corey Novascone brought success back to the Kapaun Mt Carmel Golf team.
-Compiling 7 state titles in a row as a head coach for both Boys and Girls Golf.
-The girls' golf team had a 30 year stretch between state titles.
-As of 2022, the boys golf team holds the national record for most state championships as a high school team at 33.
+Compiling 7 state titles in a row as a head coach for both boys and girls golf.
+The girls' golf team had a 30-year stretch between state titles.
+Coach Marie Thomas, Coach Corey Novascone, and Coach Eric Johnsen were on the coaching staff for 9 state championships in the 11 year stretch from 2013 to 2024.
+As of 2024, the boys golf team holds the national record for most state championships as a high school team at 34.